fluidity-money/9lives.so/SECURITY.md

 ## Dropboxes

-In the event of an urgent security vulnerability and a whitehat hack is needed, please send funds rescued to (pending).
+In the event of an urgent security vulnerability and a whitehat hack is needed, please send funds rescued to an administrative ledger at `0x9ef9F76e5CC9Ce656f03c69B56fb6bdA1875f652`.
+10% of funds recovered will be paid to the attacker and sender as compensation.

 ## Urgent contacts